 It was wryly called the "Gefrierfleischorden" (Frozen Meat Medal) by the Heer, Luftwaffe & Waffen-SS personnel to whom it was awarded.

 EASTERNFRONT #42670 Eastern Front Medal with Ribbon

 The center obverse features a half open-winged eagle clutching an immobile swastika.
 Above the medallion is a helmet resting on top of a stick grenade.
 On the reverse is the purpose of the medal, which cites the winter in Moscow 1941-42 positioned over a sword resting on laurel leaves.

-It comes with the proper ribbon; red grosgrain with a black center and edged in white.
-The ribbon remains in nice condition.
+It comes with the proper, original ribbon; red grosgrain with a black center and edged in white.